 - a.
 Staff from Open Space Division and Parks and Recreation. - b.
 A representative from the Open Space Advisory Board. - c.
-Technical experts from Bosque del Apache NWR and Valle de Oro NWR and elsewhere in the Fish and Wildlife Service as appropriate. - d.
-Technical experts from the USDA NRCS. - e.
-The State Parks LWCF liaison and staff from the Rio Grande Nature Center State Park. - f.
+Technical experts from Bosque del Apache NWR and Valle de Oro NWR and elsewhere in the Fish and Wildlife Service as appropriate.

+- d.
+Technical experts from the USDA Natural Resource Conservation Service. - The State Parks LWCF liaison and staff from the Rio Grande Nature Center State Park. - f.
 Staff from the Middle Rio Grande Conservancy District. - g.
-Other technical experts on wildlife habitat and farming for wildlife forage and cover crops. - 32 h.
-Representatives from the surrounding neighborhood associations. - 33 i.
-Other experts as deemed necessary for the task.

-Section 4.
-In accord with the requirements of the LWCF Act and commitments made by the City in requesting and accepting LWCF funding for acquisition of Candelaria Farm Preserve, the Technical Advisory Group shall work with all interested parties to determine the funding necessary to return the CFP lands to wildlife croplands and natural areas and work collaboratively to secure the on-going funding to maintain CFP as a wildlife preserve and nature study area.
+Other technical experts on wildlife habitat and farming for wildlife forage and cover crops. - h.
+Two representatives of the North Valley Coalition. - i.
+Other experts as deemed necessary for the task. - Section 4.
+In accord with the requirements of the LWCF Act and commitments made by the City in requesting and accepting LWCF funding for acquisition of Candelaria Farm Preserve, the Technical Advisory Group shall work with all interested parties to determine the funding necessary to return the CFP lands to wildlife croplands and natural areas and work collaboratively to secure the on-going funding to maintain CFP as a wildlife preserve and nature study area. - Section 5.
+To prevent degradation of the property and maintain wildlife habitat, the City may lease CFP for agricultural activity during the RMP process; however, organic farming practices shall be encouraged, use of pesticides shall be prohibited and use of herbicides shall be minimized. - Section 6.

-8 Section 5.
 NO INTERFERENCE.
-Nothing in this resolution is intended to 9 limit or interfere with projects intended for the repair, maintenance or upkeep 10 of the CFP.
+Nothing in this resolution is intended to limit or interfere with projects intended for the repair, maintenance or upkeep of the CFP. - Section 7.

-Section 6.
 SEVERABILITY.
 If any section, paragraph, sentence, clause, word, or phrase of this resolution is for any reason held to be invalid or unenforceable by any court of competent jurisdiction, such decision shall not affect the validity of the remaining provisions of this resolution.
-The Council hereby declares that it would have passed this resolution and each section, paragraph, sentence, clause word phrase irrespective of any provisions being declared unconstitutional or otherwise invalid.
+The Council hereby declares that it would have passed this resolution and each section, paragraph, sentence, clause, word or phrase irrespective of any provisions being declared unconstitutional or otherwise invalid.